placek/pendulum/Readme.md

 What a Pendulum project assumes?
 --------------------------------

-There are two different types of objects:
- * metal stick, and
- * metal spring.

-Those objects are conected into a random chain.
-Depending on simulation starting conditions a bahavior of those elements will differ a lot.
+There are two mathematical pendulums hanged one on the other (connected into a chain).
+Depending on simulation starting conditions a bahavior of those elements will differ.

 Pendulum has to simulate behavior of such a chain of objects.